keycloak/keycloak-quickstarts/operator/openshift/README.md

 Importing a new Realm
 -------------------

-Creating a new Realm, and its configuration, uses the `KeycloalRealmImport` CRD.
+Creating a new Realm, and its configuration, uses the `KeycloakRealmImport` CRD.
 The [my-realm-kc.yaml](my-realm-kc.yaml) file describes a sample realm.
 Applying it on Kubernetes with the next command:

 ```shell